jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 ### [E.2 Shift Taker’s Qualifications and Conduct of Operations](#E2)
 {: #E2 }
 1. All shift takers must meet certain criteria itemized here.
 Prior to taking his or her first-ever scheduled shift, a person must be an observer on at least one shift in order to become familiar with procedures and (typically) to finish reading the required documents listed in the COO.
 In addition, anyone participating in data taking with GlueX must have a level of safety and radiation training described in the GlueX "Conduct of Operations" (COO) document.
 It provides an authoritative discussion of shift operations, including the duties and responsibilities of the shift Leader and the shift Worker.
-2. "Leaders": The list of expert shift takers who can act as shift leaders is determined by the Physics Division Liaison (PDL) in consultation with the Hall D Collaboration Executive Group, which is responsible for the safe and effective operation of the system.
+2. "Leaders": The list of expert shift takers who can act as shift leaders is determined by the Physics Division Liaison (PDL) in consultation with the Executive Group, which is responsible for the safe and effective operation of the system.
 Shift Leaders must be GlueX Collaboration members.
 Leader status implies experience in running GlueX shifts, not necessarily expert knowledge of hardware and software components of the system.
 Oral communication skills that enable effective communication with the accelerator staff are required for shift leaders.
 The Physics Division Liaison (PDL) must be satisfied that any given shift leading expert has adequate language skills.
 3. "Workers": All members of the GlueX Collaboration are eligible for worker shifts.
 Non-members, including new graduate students, may be assigned shifts by the institutional contact person supervising the filling of the shift schedule.
 By assigning shifts to non-members, an institution's contact person is certifying that the persons so assigned will have met the Worker shift taker's requirements by the time the shift starts.
 4. The PDL has the authority to reject a person for a shift if he or she thinks that the person is unqualified.
 The relevant institution then has responsibility for finding a suitable replacement.